agryan/dotfiles/README.md

-# dotfiles
+# Dot files
-collection of dotfiles
+Collection of dotfiles used to configure common applications and shell utilities